Medically reviewed by Drugs.com. Last updated on Jul 7, 2023.

 Keep the medicine in the foil pouch until you are ready to use it.
 Store at room temperature, away from heat and direct light.
 Do not freeze.

-Do not store this medicine in a vibrating surface.
+Do not store this medicine on a vibrating surface.

-Throw away the inhaler 45 days after opening the pouch, after a "0" with a red background shows, or when the device locks out.
+Throw away the inhaler 45 days after opening the pouch, after a "0" with a red background shows, or when the device is empty or locks out.

-It is very important that your doctor check your progress closely while you are using this medicine to see if it is working properly and to help reduce any unwanted effects.
+It is very important that your doctor check your progress closely while you are using this medicine to see if it is working properly and to check for any unwanted effects.

-This medicine will not stop bronchospasm that has already started.
-Your doctor may prescribe another medicine for you to use in case of an acute attack.
+This medicine should not be used if you are having a COPD attack, or if symptoms of a COPD attack has already started.
+Your doctor will prescribe another medicine for you to use in case of an acute attack.
+If the other medicine does not work as well, tell your doctor right away.

-Check with your doctor right away if you have any changes to your eyes, such as eye pain or discomfort, blurred vision, visual halos, or colored images with red eyes while you are using this medicine.
-Your doctor may want your eyes to be checked by an eye doctor.
+Check with your doctor right away if you have any changes to your vision, such as eye pain or discomfort, blurred vision, visual halos, or colored images with red eyes while you are using this medicine.
+Your doctor may want your eyes be checked by an eye doctor (ophthalmologist).
 These could be symptoms of acute narrow-angle glaucoma.

-This medicine may cause serious allergic reactions.
-These reactions can be life-threatening and require immediate medical attention.
-Stop using this medicine and call your doctor right away if you have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, and herbal or vitamin supplements.